LupoLab/Luna.jl/README.md

 For a short introduction on how to use the simple interface, see the [Quickstart](#quickstart) section below.
 More information, including on the internals of Luna, can be found in the [Documentation](http://lupo-lab.com/Luna.jl).

 ## Installation
-Luna currently only runs with Julia 1.5, which can be obtained from [here](https://julialang.org/downloads/oldreleases/).
-More recent versions of Julia trigger an [unresolved bug](https://github.com/LupoLab/Luna/issues/212).
+Luna currently only runs with Julia v1.5 or v1.7, which can be obtained from [here](https://julialang.org/downloads/oldreleases/) and [here](https://julialang.org/downloads/#upcoming_release) respectively.
+Earlier versions lack some required features, and Julia v1.6 triggers an [unresolved bug](https://github.com/LupoLab/Luna/issues/212).

 Once Julia is installed, open a new Julia terminal, and install the [CoolProp](https://github.com//CoolProp/CoolProp.jl) Julia package, then Luna: